Arts Administration, Certificate

 - 1

 The internship must be in arts administration with clear learning outcomes appropriate to the discipline.
-It may consist of a single 3-credit internship experience or multiple experiences that add up to 3 credits.
+It may consist of a single 3-credit internship experience or multiple experiences that add up to 3 credits over many semesters.
 Although the course listing is a THEA or MUSI course, the internship experience itself may be from any arts discipline with department permission.

 A combined total of at least 9 credits from the listings below, with the following stipulations: